jbeck018/howlerops/docs/compliance/GDPR_COMPLIANCE_GUIDE.md

 ### 1.1 Scope

-This guide applies to all processing of personal data by SQL Studio where:
+This guide applies to all processing of personal data by Howlerops where:
 - The data controller or processor is established in the EU
 - The processing relates to offering goods or services to EU residents
 - The processing relates to monitoring behavior of EU residents